 In recent years, botanical extracts have gained prominence as bio-stimulants in vegetable production (Zhihui et al., 2019).
 Bio-stimulants enhance plant growth and development throughout the crop life cycle by improving metabolic efficiency, which leads to increased yield and improved crop quality.
 They also promote nutrient assimilation, translocation, and usage, thereby helping plants better tolerate and recover from abiotic stress (Zhihui et al., 2019).

-Garlic (Allium sativum L.) has long been used in organic farming to protect crops from a range of diseases (Haggag, 2007).
-Aqueous garlic extract (AGE) is rich in phenolic compounds, which are potent antioxidants and biologically active (Zhihui et al., 2013).
-AGE has the potential to stimulate the biological processes of plants positively.
-Foliar application of AGE enhances plant growth by promoting photosynthetic pigment production and increasing soluble sugar content (Hammad, 2008; Hanafy et al., 2012).
-Growing awareness of the harmful effects of synthetic fertilizers and pesticides has further encouraged the adoption of organic farming practices (Gilder et al., 2010; Mostafalou and Abdullahi, 2013).
-Foliar feeding of crops can effectively supplement soil fertilization, often showing results that are as effective as or even more influential than soil applications, particularly when addressing deficiencies in certain compounds such as salicylic acid (SA).
-SA plays a critical role in plant growth, ion uptake, and transport (Sikandar Hayat et al., 2019).
-Garlic contains a range of bioactive compounds, such as allicin, known for their antioxidant, antimicrobial, and anticancer properties.
-Recent research has also indicated that garlic extract could positively affect the nutritional composition of various crops.
+Allium sativum, commonly known as garlic, has been utilized in organic horticulture for centuries as a natural deterrent against a spectrum of plant afflictions (Haggag, 2007).
+Aqueous garlic extract (AGE) is rich in phenolic compounds, exhibiting potent antioxidant and biological activity (Zhihui et al., 2013).
+These attributes render AGE a potential stimulus for enhancing plant physiology.
+Scientific studies have demonstrated that foliar application of AGE accelerates plant growth, boosting photosynthetic pigment synthesis and soluble sugar content (Hammad, 2008; Hanafy et al., 2012).
+Growing recognition of the detrimental environmental impacts of synthetic chemical inputs has prompted a surge in the adoption of organic methods (Gilder et al., 2010; Mostafalou and Abdullahi, 2013).
+Foliar feeding, in particular, has proven to be a highly effective supplementary technique, often rivaling or surpassing soil applications, especially when addressing issues related to salicylic acid (SA) deficiency.
+SA plays a pivotal role in plant development, ion uptake, and transport (Sikandar Hayat et al., 2019).
+AGE is a rich source of bioactive compounds, including allicin, which possess antioxidant, antimicrobial, and anticancer properties.
+Furthermore, recent research suggests that garlic extract may positively influence the nutritional makeup of various crops.

-Despite these insights, limited research has been conducted on the use of garlic bulb extract to stimulate the antioxidant defense system in plants.
-Superoxide dismutase (SOD) is the primary antioxidant enzyme that regulates oxygen metabolism in plants, acting as a first line of defence against reactive oxygen species (ROS).
-SOD controls lipid peroxidation and limits membrane damage by converting superoxide radicals (O2) into hydrogen peroxide (H2O2) and oxygen (Huseynova et al., 2014; Shafi et al., 2015).
-Additionally, malondialdehyde (MDA), a byproduct of polyunsaturated fatty acid peroxidation caused by ROS, is used as a biomarker of oxidative stress in plants (Davey et al., 2005; Del et al., 2005).
-Elevated MDA levels can impair cellular processes and interfere with normal plant growth and development (Huang et al., 2007).
+While extant studies have elucidated the mechanisms of garlic-derived compounds in augmenting plant antioxidant defenses, further research is warranted to comprehensively investigate the efficacy of garlic bulb extracts in modulating the antioxidant repertoire of plant species.
+As the frontline defense against reactive oxygen species (ROS), the antioxidant enzyme superoxide dismutase (SOD) plays a crucial role in regulating oxygen metabolism within plant cells.
+Through its catalytic action, SOD efficiently neutralizes superoxide radicals, converting them into hydrogen peroxide and dioxygen, thereby mitigating lipid peroxidation and membrane damage (Huseynova et al., 2014; Shafi et al., 2015).
+Malondialdehyde (MDA), a deleterious byproduct of polyunsaturated fatty acid peroxidation, serves as a biomarker indicative of oxidative stress in plants (Davey et al., 2005; Del et al., 2005).
+Elevated MDA levels can compromise cellular processes and hinder normal growth and developmental trajectories in plants (Huang et al., 2007).

 Given the limited understanding of AGE as a bio-stimulator in plants, this study aims to explore its effects when applied at different frequencies and timings via foliar sprays on tomatoes grown under controlled screen conditions.
 The research focuses on assessing the growth, yield, and physiological characteristics, including antioxidant enzyme activity and MDA content, to determine AGE’s bioactivity in tomato plants.
-This study hypothesises that foliar application of aqueous garlic bulb extract (AGE) will positively influence the growth, yield, nutritional composition, and antioxidant enzyme activities in tomato plants.
-The objective of the research is to evaluate the effect of AGE, applied at varying frequencies and timings, on the growth, nutritional composition and antioxidant enzyme activity in tomato tomatoes.
+This study hypothesizes that foliar application of aqueous garlic bulb extract (AGE) will positively influence the growth, yield, nutritional composition, and antioxidant enzyme activities in tomato plants.
+The objective of the research is to evaluate the evaluating the role of aqueous garlic extract foliar application in enhancing growth, yield, and nutritional quality of four tomato varieties.

 2. MATERIALS AND METHODS

 This study was conducted in the screen house of the Department of Agronomy at Adekunle Ajasin University, located in Akungba-Akoko, Ondo State, Nigeria.
 The study site is positioned between latitudes 7° 32'N and 7° 33'N and longitudes 4° 32'E and 4° 34'E, within the forest-savanna transition zone of Nigeria.
-The region experiences an average annual rainfall of 1,250 mm, with mean annual temperatures ranging from 26°C to 32°C.
+The region experiences an average annual rainfall of 1 250 mm, with mean annual temperatures ranging from 26°C to 32°C.